Icytroll/prog/README.md

 The repository is split into two parts:
     Programming exercises in C
-    Implementation of numerical methods in C
+    Implementation of numerical methods in C (coming soon to a repository near you!)

 - Jens S. K. Jensen (201209587) / Icytroll